aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

 Each namespace in which there is a `ServiceMonitor` has to have `monitoring: prometheus` label

-To make my life easier I've written script which is adding this label
+To make my life easier I've written a script which is adding this label

 ``` bash
 # https://github.com/aldor007/homelab/blob/master/helmfile/scripts/patch-ns-monitoring.sh